-- You must apply for an EIN through the IRS website (irs.gov) - On the IRS.gov website, click on "Apply for an Employer ID Number" - Next page, click on the blue button that says "Apply Online Now" - $\circ~$ On the next page, click on Begin Application. - On the next page, click on "View additional types..." and click continue. - Next select, "Social or Savings Club" and click continue. - On the next page, click continue. - Next, input information for the individual responsible for the organization (you will need a social security number) and then click continue. - On the next page, you will need to input the location of the organization (please do not put your home address, either use university address or Advisor office address) and click continue. - Next input the information about the organization (legal name, location, and when it started), then click continue. - On the next page, select NO for each of the questions (if you were to select YES for any of these you wouldn't be able to have this as an organization) - Next, select other and click continue. - Next, select organization and click continue. - On the next page, select social and write in "student organization" and click continue. - Lastly, select receive letter online and click on continue. - On the next page you will be able to download your EIN.
+- You must apply for an EIN through the IRS website (irs.gov) - o On the IRS.gov website, click on "Apply for an Employer ID Number" - o Next page, click on the blue button that says "Apply Online Now" - o On the next page, click on Begin Application. - o On the next page, click on "View additional types..." and click continue. - o Next select, "Social or Savings Club" and click continue. - o On the next page, click continue. - Next, input information for the individual responsible for the organization (you will need a social security number) and then click continue. - On the next page, you will need to input the location of the organization (please do not put your home address, either use university address or Advisor office address) and click continue. - Next input the information about the organization (legal name, location, and when it started), then click continue. - On the next page, select NO for each of the questions (if you were to select YES for any of these you wouldn't be able to have this as an organization) - Next, select other and click continue. - o Next, select organization and click continue. - o On the next page, select social and write in "student organization" and click continue. - o Lastly, select receive letter online and click on continue. - On the next page you will be able to download your EIN.
 Make sure to save it and make a copy to give to your advisor.
 This will also need to be uploaded to your organization registration. - You must submit an EIN number to the bank - You must have a letter showing proof that you are a registered student organization.
-You will need to obtain this letter from the Assistant Director, Student Government and Student Organizations. - You will need to have meeting minutes that show who are the designated signors on the organization account.
+You will need to obtain this letter from the Assistant Director, Student Government and Student Organizations.